-Weeks American Sage Honey has a semi dark purple color and can often seems to become black over time.
+Weeks American Sage Honey has a semi-dark purple colour and can often seem to become black over time.
 Our Sage Honey has a unique, very sweet aroma that is very appealing.

-Weeks American Sage is one of the best honeys to match with savory dishes and strong cheeses, and to use as an ingredient in rich BBQ sauces and glazes.
-It’s nearly perfect when mixed with kefir, yogurt, or peanut butter, and is also a great choice for inclusion in most honey recipes or as a baking substitute for sugar (remember, ¾ cup of honey = one cup of sugar).
+Weeks American Sage is one of the best honey to match with savoury dishes and strong cheeses and to use as an ingredient in rich BBQ sauces and glazes.
+It’s nearly perfect when mixed with kefir, yoghurt, or peanut butter, and is also a great choice for inclusion in most honey recipes or as a baking substitute for sugar (remember, ¾ cup of honey = one cup of sugar).